proteusthemes/mailchimp-widget/readme.md

 **From your WordPress dashboard**

 1. Visit 'Plugins > Add New',
-2. Search for 'MailChimp widget by ProteusThemes' and install the plugin,
+2. Search for 'Mailchimp widget by ProteusThemes' and install the plugin,
-3. Activate 'MailChimp widget by ProteusThemes' from your Plugins page.
+3. Activate 'Mailchimp widget by ProteusThemes' from your Plugins page.

 **From WordPress.org**

-1. Download 'MailChimp widget by ProteusThemes'.
+1. Download 'Mailchimp widget by ProteusThemes'.
-2. Upload the 'mailchimp-widget-by-proteusthemes' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+2. Upload the 'proteusthemes-mailchimp-widget' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3. Activate 'MailChimp widget by ProteusThemes' from your Plugins page.
+3. Activate 'Mailchimp widget by ProteusThemes' from your Plugins page.

-**Once the plugin is activated you will find the widget (MailChimp by ProteusThemes) in Appearance -> Widgets or in your page builder, if it supports widgets**
+**Once the plugin is activated you will find the widget (Mailchimp by ProteusThemes) in Appearance -> Widgets or in your page builder, if it supports widgets**

 ## Frequently Asked Questions ##